What’s going on with A&E waiting times?

 Waiting times in accident and emergency (A&E) departments are a key measure of how the NHS is performing.
 Here, we look at who is using A&E services and why people have been waiting longer in A&E in recent years.

-There are different types of A&E departments
+Types of A&E departments

 There are three main types of A&E departments in England.